 COVID-19 and the Sports Physical

-During the Covid-19 pandemic, we learned that having the virus increases the risk of heart problems in children and adolescents.
-For this reason, there are Covid-specific screening protocols in place to help provide appropriate clearance to participate in sports.
-For this reason, it is important to let your provider know if your child has had Covid so that this specific screening can occur.
-As we learn more about the virus and its effects on the heart and cardiovascular system, screening and clearance protocols will continue to evolve.
+During the Covid-19 pandemic, we learned that having COVID increases the risk of heart problems in children and adolescents.
+For this reason, it is important to let your provider know if your child has had COVID so that they can conduct additional screenings.

 Resources: